mateuszjurewicz/tensorflow_speech_recognition/README.md

-Looking at the images obtained by applying these kinds of transformations to our sound samples can give us an idea of the features e.g. convolutional layers of our models might be able to latch onto.
+Looking at the images obtained by applying these kinds of transformations to our sound samples can give us an idea of the features e.g. convolutional layers of our models might be able to latch onto during the learning.

 ##### 2. Preprocessing and data augmentation

-In the [second notebook](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/2.%20Preprocessing%20and%20data%20augmentation.ipynb "Link to the second notebook")

-This notebook's goal is to use various preprocessing / data augmentation techniques that are known to work well on audio data, in order to obtain and eventually persist these preprocessed subsets.
+In the [second notebook](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/2.%20Preprocessing%20and%20data%20augmentation.ipynb "Link to the second notebook") we use various preprocessing / data augmentation techniques that are known to work well on audio data, in order to obtain and eventually persist these preprocessed subsets.

 This way we can have a lot of different possible inputs when we test various model architectures later on, without the need to do this preprocessing "live", every time we load a new batch of data.
 The alternative is to embed the preprocessing into our data _generators_, in python terms.

-In terms of preprocessing we are turning our audio files into:
+As part of preprocessing we are turning our audio files into:
 1. MFCCs (MEL Frequency Cepstrum Coefficients)
 2. Mel spectrograms
-3. FFT (apply the Fast Fourier Transform)
+3. FFT (applying the Fast Fourier Transform)
 4. Tempograms

 We are also augmenting the data through adding varying levels of background